NathanaelA/nativescript-liveedit/README.md

 ## Installation

-### If Upgrading from a really old version
-Delete the old app\node_modules\nativescript-livesync folder, as the new node_modules plugin folder is now located in the root folder.
+Run `tns plugin add nativescript-liveedit`

-### Upgrading from the prior versions
+### Upgrading
-You need to de-install the prior version, then install the new version.
+You need to de-install the prior version of LiveEdit, then install the new version.
-Run `tns plugin remove nativescript-livesync` then run `tns plugin add nativescript-liveedit`
+Run `tns plugin remove nativescript-livesedit` then run `tns plugin add nativescript-liveedit`

 ### Prerequisites:
 Run `npm install jshint -g`